skachcz/imokutr3/README.md

 resizeType (optional) - default is 'w'

-'w' - thumbnail width will be same as with parameter, thumbnail height is calculated according to image ratio 'h' - thumbnail height will be same as height parameter, thumbnail width is calculated according to image ratio 'c' - crop - thumbnail will be cropped to specific width and height
+'w' - thumbnail width will be same as width parameter, thumbnail height is calculated according to image ratio 'h' - thumbnail height will be same as height parameter, thumbnail width is calculated according to image ratio 'c' - crop - thumbnail will be cropped to specific width and height